AkariiinMKII/Scoop/Quick-Start.md

     scoop update

-This will download the latest version of scoop and updates the local app manifests.
+This will download the latest version of scoop and update the local app manifests.

+The `scoop update` will be automatically run after its last run to keep scoop updated if you call `scoop install <app>`, `scoop update <app>`, `scoop download <app>` or `scoop virustotal <app>`.

-After you updated Scoop you can update individual apps
+After you updated Scoop, you can update individual apps

     scoop update curl